-A benefit of being proposal consultants is the variety of our experience on a range of proposal types, teams, and companies.
+A benefit of being proposal consultants is the variety of our experience on a range of government proposal types, teams, and companies.
 It makes us useful and valuable, but it can also work against us.

-It’s not hard for a consultant to make that almost imperceptible pivot from seasoned expert to annoying know-it-all, one who soars over the client and the proposal team with a seen-it-all, done-it-all, and this-is-how-it’s-done attitude.
+It’s not hard for a proposal consultant to make that almost imperceptible pivot from seasoned expert to annoying know-it-all, one who soars over the client and the proposal team with a seen-it-all, done-it-all, and this-is-how-it’s-done attitude.

 They are the Chef Ramsays of the proposal world.
 No one doubts their brilliance, but working with them can get extremely uncomfortable, creating a kind of proposal shop Hell’s Kitchen.
 Know-it-alls usually wave off dissent.
 They don’t converse, they lecture.
 They tend to be my-way-is-the-right-way narcissists.